menu

 People

-An extraordinary 15.8% of the residents of the Woodside neighborhood are currently enrolled in college.
+In addition, an extraordinary 11.4% of the residents of the Woodside neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

 Migration / Stability